razvanguta/SmartLight/README.md

 ## About The Project

-SmartLight API is made for users who want a manageble Lightning Experience in their personal homes, at the office or in clubs.
+SmartLight API is made for users who want a manageble Lightning Experience in their personal homes, at the office or in clubs (COVID permitting).
 We provide user-oriented and cost-saving solutions starting with:
   <ol>
     <li>